-The patient must be apyrexial (<37.5 Celsius).

-A consent form should be signed by the anaesthetist and the woman.
-The procedure needs to be booked as an emergency procedure in phase 1.
+- The patient must be apyrexial (<37.5 Celsius). , / no new neurodeficits - A clinically appropriate time should elapse before an EBP is performed in a woman receiving anticoagulants - A consent form should be signed by the anaesthetist and the woman. - The procedure needs to be booked as an emergency procedure in phase 1. - (needs two consultants assigned) - Booking done using EMER lumbar puncture